GGracieux/lighthouse-orchestrator/README.md

 ```
 Arguments :
 - config-dir : Directory containing your config files.
 Default config files from this package are located under /conf.
 See below for configuration details.
-- data-dir : Directory for result storage, will be created if it does not exists.
-See below for results details.
+- data-dir : Directory for output storage, will be created if it does not exists.
+See below for output details.

 ### Launch with Docker